os11k/crypto-swap-demo/README.md

 ## 📄 License

-MIT License - Built for hackathon purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Disclaimer:** Built for hackathon/educational purposes.
+This is testnet-only code.
 Use at your own risk.

 ## 🙏 Acknowledgments